jkniest/hue-it-documentation/docs/lights/README.md

 $light->setColorTemperature(220, true);
 ```

-Obviously you can also get the color temperature in percent or absolute:
+You can also get the color temperature in percent or absolute:

 ```php
 // Get the color temperature in percent (0% - 100%)